diegovidal/sample-articles/README.md

   * Show all articles
   * All articles should be isReview
   * Verify if article isFavorite or not
-  * Switch between gridLayout with 1 or 2 colunms
+  * Switch between gridLayout with 1 or 2 columns

 # WARNING

-- Integration tests works only API 26 or greater.
+- Integration tests work only API 26 or greater.
 - Disabled animation.